How to Organize and Declutter your Home

 Pick up and throw away trash, put dirty clothes and towels in the laundry basket.
 Keep toothbrushes in a holder and pump hand soap is much cleaner than bar soap.

 Under the sink organize shampoo, conditioners, and hair gel together.
 Keep body wash, loofahs, and razors together.
 If you don’t have drawers – toilet paper, bandages, and makeup can be kept under the sink as well – there are many nice stackable containers that can be utilized.

 Medicine Cabinet Organization

 If you have a medicine cabinet on the wall you can keep things like bandages, toothpaste, clippers, cologne and other items in there.

 If you have a linen closet in the bathroom but no medicine cabinet, not only can you keep towels in the closet but toilet paper, makeup, etc.

 If you have drawer space and kids, give each child a drawer for their own personal items.

 De-cluttering and organizing your home does not have to be an all day chore.
 As you have the time, pick an area and concentrate your efforts.
 Do that one area but do it well.
 Then, in a few days, pick another area to De-clutter, and so on.

 The trick to keeping your home organized and decluttered is to practice regular maintenance.
 Get in the habit of throwing away things you don’t need, keeping dirty clothes out of sight (in the laundry room or in a dirty clothes hamper), keeping dirty dishes corralled in the kitchen, not allowing empty pop cans to be left sitting on end tables, etc.

 Keep after the family to help in this process.
-The earlier children are taught to pick up after themselves, the better – better for you, better for them, and better for their future partner.
+The earlier children are taught to pick up after themselves the better – better for you and better for them.